 That justice is in His hands… and not take it upon our own.

 Place your hope in a better life after this world… which is not our home.
-And hold tightly to your faith… not matter the outcome.
+And hold tightly to your faith… no matter the outcome.
 No matter the circumstances.
 Because circumstances are only temporary and life will be eternal… if you believe.

 Even when God seems to lead us to nowhere.
 Even when we think we know better, or would like something better, God’s way is always right.
 Keep trusting His path.
 Keep looking for His ways.

-The Bible is our road map and all of His promises are inside.
+The Bible is our roadmap and all of His promises are inside.

 The most important thing these characters have taught me is… trust in God no matter what!
 Having faith in God’s promises and our character is all that we have in this world… and in the end… they’re all that we need.